 - You can choose to display any of your activities.
 Choosing to display them is optional.

-- Obtain permission from physician learners to report their CME credit information.
+- Obtain permission from physician learners to report their learner credit data.

 - Collect physician learners’ month and day of birth and their state of licensure.
-In some cases, you’ll also need their license ID so you may want to collect that as well.
+In some cases, you’ll also need their license ID.

 - Submit physician learner identification and CME credit data into PARS within 30 days of the activity.

 - If a physician learner has opened a personalized account on CME Passport, their CME credit data will be transmitted automatically.
-You do not need to enter data directly in CME Passport.
+You do not need to enter data directly into CME Passport.